-The Grievance Advisor is an appropriately qualified, trained and nominated member of staff (other than the Executive Dean) whose role it is to provide advice to a student about the process for resolving a grievance or complaint.
-This role will usually be undertaken by the Dean Learning and Teaching.
+The Grievance Adviser is an appropriately qualified, trained and nominated member of staff (other than the Academic Director) whose role it is to provide advice to a student about the process for resolving a grievance or complaint.

 All staff have a responsibility to advise students who have a grievance or are dissatisfied with a decision made by CGSI of their right to lodge a complaint or appeal.
 All staff must be familiar with and understand the terms of this policy and the Student Grievance Complaints and Appeals Procedure (which shall be a key component of induction and ongoing training).